Tulip-Dev/tulip/doc/python/gettingstarted.rst

     >>> from tulipgui import tlpgui

 .. note::
-  If you have installed Tulip from a Windows installer or a Mac OS bundle, the Tulip-Python modules were built against Python 2.7 and you need to use the same Python version in order to be able to import them.
+  If you have installed Tulip from a Mac OS bundle, the Tulip-Python modules were built against Python 2.7 and you need to use the same Python version in order to be able to import them.

 Customizing the Python environment